 Police and Crime Commissioner Elections

 Elections for the post of Merseyside Police and Crime Commissioner are held every four years.
-The next Police & Crime Commissioner election is due to be held on the May 2020.
+The next Police and Crime Commissioner election is due to be held on the May 2020.

 Becoming a candidate